 3 Methods to Get Script Name Using Bash Scripting

 In this section, you will learn how to get a script name using Bash Scripting.
-I have demonstrated three methods of getting the script name using the basename command, parameter expansion, and I have shown the path along with the script name.
+I have demonstrated three methods of getting the script name using the basename command, parameter expansion, and I have shown the path along with the script names.

 In this method, you are going to see how to use the basename command to get the script name.
 This command takes a filename and prints it.
 So, I have used this in my script along with $0 to get the script name.
-To do the same, follow the below-mentioned steps.

 #!/bin/bash